 ESFP personality types (Extraverted-Sensing-Feeling-Percieving) are known to live life to its fullest.
-They are typically good natured and are known to be open and friendly individuals.
+They are typically good-natured and are known to be open and friendly individuals.
 ESFPs often have an innate curiosity for what they can hear, see, and know firsthand, with the ability to adapt to their observations with ease.
 Additionally, they may be skilled at coercing others to conform to this mindset as well.
-Due to their innate preference of Extraversion, they tend to be attentive to the outer world, so making these observations will only reinforce their extraneous environmental exploration.
-Usually, individuals with the ESFP Personality Type are not only energized by, but also direct their personal energy toward the outer world.
+Due to their innate preference for Extraversion, they tend to be attentive to the outer world, so making these observations will only reinforce their extraneous environmental exploration.
+Usually, individuals with the ESFP Personality Type are not only energized by but also direct their personal energy toward the outer world.
 Because of this behavior, roommates of ESFPs have been known to find them exciting, passionately spirited, and versatile.

 Learning Styles and Being Studious

 ESFPs usually prefer to study in groups, especially if additional external stimulation is involved.
 They often solve assigned problems through trial and error.
 Additionally, they have also been known to absorb the most information by using this method as well.
-This personality type may find firsthand experience, rather than books or lecture, the most fulfilling educational experience.
+This personality type may find firsthand experience, rather than books or lectures, the most fulfilling educational experience.
 Therefore, working in labs or in workshops can be very constructive for ESFPs.
-These individuals have been known to have the ability to memorize a great number of facts from reading required material, but due to their applied learning approach, it may be the reason why ESFPs often do better in real-life situations than on written tests.
+These individuals have been known to have the ability to memorize a great number of facts from reading required material, but due to their applied learning approach may be the reason why ESFPs often do better in real-life situations than on written tests.

 Reading and Writing

 ESFPs generally report that they spend little time with non-required introspective reading.
 Writing, for this personality type, is often best approached by first talking out the facts they have previously learned and building on their previous experiences.
 For ESFPs, having a friend that they can bounce ideas off of can also be a great tool for gaining perspective and inspiration.
-In order to optimize their writing, ESFPs can revise their final drafts by making their word choice to be less conversational and to condense or summarize their paragraphs.
+In order to optimize their writing, ESFPs can revise their final drafts by making their word choice to be less conversational and condensing or summarizing their paragraphs.

 The typical writing approach which ESFPs have reported to assist with combating writer’s block are to: